TajaniLinuxboy/SINV/README.md

 SINV Token: Building a Sustainable Yield-Generating Ecosystem on XRPL EVM Sidechain

 ## Project Overview:
 - Traditional cryptocurrencies often lack guaranteed returns and rely heavily on speculative gains.
 SINV addresses this by offering a stable, rewarding ERC20 Token built on the XRPL EVM Sidechain.
-With a total supply of 100 million tokens, SINV's ecosystem provides consistent value to holders through strategic buybacks, diverse yield rewards, and direct stablecoin payouts.
+SINV's Governance based ecosystem will provide consistent value to holders through liquidity pools, lending protocols, and RWA’s

 ## Objective:
 - SINV aims to redefine cryptocurrency ownership by offering tangible returns and fostering a stable, rewarding ecosystem for its holders.
-Our mission is to move beyond speculative gains by providing passive income through stablecoin payouts, enabling price appreciation via strategic buybacks, and offering diverse DeFi opportunities like staking and lending.
-This approach ensures that SINV holders benefit consistently from their investment, creating a more predictable and attractive value proposition in the crypto space
+The mission is to move beyond speculative gains by providing passive income through various investments made on the holders vote

 ## Repo Structure:
 - contracts/   &rarr; SINV Contracts, Governance-Treasury Contracts, Health Checks & etc